There’s this beautiful concept that Jonathan Hsu, from Tribe Capital, wrote down some time ago and stuck with me.

 Why it’s relevant for B2B companies as well

-A common thing I’ve heard from (some) B2B founders was along the line of “Our success or failure lies on our sales side, how our customers use our product after we manage to sell it is not remarkably relevant at this stage for us”.
+A common thing I heard from (some) B2B founders is along the line of “Our success or failure lies on our sales side, how our customers use our product after we managed to sell it is not relevant at this stage for us”.

-While another one: “We don’t need numbers to know if our service is useful or not: we have boots on the ground for it”.
+While another one: “We don’t need metrics to know if our service is useful or not: we have boots on the ground for it”.

 Even though a human connection with the customer base has invaluable benefits, I still believe that growth accounting can, and should, be applied to sales-driven b2b companies as well.

 First, it can help both founders and investors spot unsustainable growth by predicting future churn rates.

 A major red alarm should ring if a startup can distinctly see that no one cares about its product after being bought by a company.
 This can be seen by looking at product adoption and product usage.

 Let’s consider, for instance, a B2B company selling a dashboard tool for insurance businesses that helps analyst price risks by leveraging AI.
 Let’s assume that this company just sold several annual contracts in the last few months, with a y/o/y growth in the order of 5x: some very impressive results.

 However, their product adoption inside the risk management department of their customers looks like this:

 On average only 10% of the whole department signs up for the product after the first week, and this percentage even decreases over time.